TheTaques/Tomb-of-the-Silken-Thread-Simulator/README.md

 Higher EPA wins!

 #### Update:
-According to this script, if your combined watchful is >= 248 you should use "A buccaneering approach"!
+According to this script, if your combined watchful is >= 248 and your persuasive is >= 120 you should use "A buccaneering approach"!